 I started by putting in 3 star pickets which would form the middle and ends of my trellis.
 To stop the poles from being pulled over when under tension from the wire, I used star pickets in the corners.

-The trellis is around 3.5m wide and 1.5m tall, I would make it around 2m tall but these were the tallest poles I had.
-These dimensions will give my grape room to grow out while allowing me to easily pick any fruit.
+The trellis is around 3.5 m (11.5 ft) wide and 1.5 m (5 ft) tall.
+I would make it around 2 m (6.5 ft) tall, but these were the tallest poles I had.
+These dimensions will give my grapes room to grow out while allowing me to easily pick any fruit.

-I left around 15cm between each horizonal run.
+I left around 15 cm (6 in) between each horizonal run.
 This will allow good airflow but still provide plenty of wire for lateral growth to grow on.
 You can change the spacing between the wires to allow more or less light and airflow depending on your conditions.

 I just used wire I had laying around to make the horizontal runs the lateral growth will grow on.
 It’s not super tight but it will do the job.